 The problem is that increased compliance does not mean a child is learning to behave.
 What’s happening is the child is learning to avoid punishment.
 And while that may sound like one in the same, it actually isn’t.

 In a study, Patterns of child-rearing, researchers found that children were the least likely to internalize their parents’ values and ideals when ‘power assertion’ was used.
 Specifically, children whose parents took away their toys, lost a privilege or forced to do something were less likely to show the desire to cooperate with their parents’ rules.

 So back to that argument: ‘I was raised using punishment and I turned out fine.’

 When positive discipline articles circle the internet, this response is inevitable.
 Obviously, I too thought this.
 And the truth is, there is merit to this notion.
 In the above-mentioned study conducted by Elizabeth Gershoff, she found that situational factors, namely parental relationship, mitigated the negative effects of spanking.
 So, it is possible to have been parented using harsh punishment and turn out fine.
 The problem with this is that this method of discipline isn’t an asset but something to be compensated for.

 It causes damage.

 Research has shown a positive correlation between spanking and physical abuse.
+What that means is that the more a parent spanks a child, the more likely he or she is to cross over into abusing his or her child.
 Additionally, when we use punitive methods such as spanking or timeouts, we aren’t necessarily teaching our child.

 Instead, the methodology that research unequivocally favours is positive discipline.
 Instead of using force, this method of parenting relies on clear boundaries and connectedness.
 Positive or authoritative parents seek to establish why their children are misbehaving, they coach them through their problems and seek solutions together.